aler9/raspberry-make/README.md

    * Docker
    * Makefile

-2. Create an empty folder and download needed files:
+2. Create an empty folder, download Makefile and example configuration:
    ```
    curl -L https://github.com/gswly/raspberry-make/tarball/master | tar zxvf - --strip-components=1
    rm README.md LICENSE
    ```
+   Please note that only the Makefile is mandatory and should not be changed, other files are examples and can be changed or deleted.

 3. Edit `config` to suit your needs.

-4. Edit `00base/playbook.yml` and `01ssh/playbook.yml` to suit your needs.
-Configuration files are Ansible playbooks, whose format is documented [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html).
+4. Edit `00base/playbook.yml`, `01apt/playbook.yml`, `02ssh/playbook.yml` to suit your needs.
+These files are Ansible playbooks, whose format is documented [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html).
 It is possible to create as many folders as needed, each with a `playbook.yml` file.
 Folders are opened in alphabetical order, and rules are executed sequentially.

 5. Launch:
    ```